 In West Virginia, thousands of personal injury claims are brought each year, when one person is injured due to the negligence of another.
 In a majority of these cases, the injured party recovers monetary damages for his or her actual losses and, in some instances, other damages such as pain and suffering.
-If you or someone you know has been the victim of an accident or incident that leads to personal injuries, contact Colombo Law today.
+If you or someone you know has been the victim of a car accident or other incident that leads to personal injuries, contact Colombo Law today.
 Our experienced attorneys can get you or your loved one on the path to recovery.

 What are Punitive Damages?